-If you’re hoping to make your home or business more energy efficient, you’re wise to consider insulating, but which type should you choose?
-Fiberglass is one of the most popular insulation materials in use today, popular for everything from attic insulation to wall insulation.
+If you want to make your home or business more energy-efficient, you’re wise to consider insulating, but which type should you choose?
+Fiberglass is one of the most popular insulation materials in use today for everything from attic insulation to wall insulation.

 Still, you might be wondering, what is fiberglass insulation made of?
 How does it work?
 And is it safe?
 Find the answers to your questions here.

 As the name suggests, fiberglass is made of glass fibers.
 This includes several basic raw materials, the primary of which are silica sand, limestone and soda ash.
 Other ingredients used in fiberglass production include borax, calcinated alumina, feldspar, kaolin clay, magnesite and nepheline syenite.

 Discontinuous glass fibers are used to create batts, blankets or blown-in insulation to resist heat flow and absorb sound.
 Fiberglass is also available in long, continuous fiber used to make everything from drapes and shower curtains to window frames and roof shingles.

 How Does Fiberglass Insulation Work?